Sumico/ttp/docs/source/Match functions.rst

    <br />

-Match functions
+Match Functions
 ===============

-Description of ttp built-in functions that can be applied to match results.
+A set of ttp match variables functions that can be applied to match results to transform them in a desied way, additionally functions can be used to validate and filter match results.

-Action functions below act upon match result to transform it to desired state.
+Action functions act upon match result to transform it to desired state.

 .. list-table:: action functions
    :widths: 10 90